thatdudelarry/twentysixteen-child/README.md

 *10. Include a custom post template called "Post With Recommendations".
 It can look like the standard post template, but below the post it should include a heading of "Other Articles You May Enjoy" as well as links to the 4 most recent posts to the site.
 Be sure and provide some styling to that recommendations area as well.
 The template should be created in a way that allows writers to select your template from the "Template" dropdown in the "Post Attributes" section of the WordPress editor.*
 > Made the post template and applied it to the "Hello, World." post.

+### Additional Edits

+I haven't been able to dive into a fun little project like this in quite some time.
+It really reminded me of how much I enjoy *creating* themes.